 trennlinie

-On this first tour Alan had opportunity to get used to DM's early live set.
-"I have had the dubious pleasure of actually performing TV Set.
+On his first tour with the band, Alan had the opportunity to get used to DM's early live set and wasn't fond of it.
+"I have had the dubious pleasure of actually performing Television Set.
 I'm also familiar with Tomorrow's Dance although I've never played or heard an actual performance of the song.
 Dave's rendition / impersonation of the embryonic DM performances were enough to have left an indelible imprint on my musical memory."

-Strange but true: there were also some songs Alan liked ;): "Tora, Tora, Tora is my favourite from Speak & Spell, The Sun And The Rainfall from A Broken Frame."[12]
+Strange but true, there were really some songs Alan liked. ;) "Tora, Tora, Tora is my favourite from Speak & Spell, The Sun and the Rainfall from A Broken Frame."[16]

-So two groups formed up within the band quickly - Martin and Fletch on one side and Alan and David on the other - because David hadn't much room in the friendship of Fletch and Martin either and because "Dave's a very friendly and open person, and easy to get along with."
-To Alan it was also important that "he has a very sharp and wicked sense of humour."
-In this context Alan once told that it was fun to see those female fand who think "he's sort of this poor little fluffy bunny-wunny who needs to be protected all the time.
-If these girls ever met Dave for more than 2 minutes after a show, or if they came on with this attitude, he'd eat them alive with a few chosen words."[13]
+So two groups quickly formed within the band - Martin and Fletch on the one hand, and Alan and Dave on the other - because Dave also had little place in the friendship between Fletch and Martin, and because "Dave's a very friendly and open person, and easy to get along with.
+He has a very sharp and wicked sense of humour."
+In this context Alan once said that it was fun to see those female fans who think "he's sort of this poor little fluffy bunny-wunny who needs to be protected all the time.
+If these girls ever met Dave for more than 2 minutes after a show, or if they came on with this attitude, he'd eat them alive with a few chosen words."[17]

-Allegedly Alan had huge problems with adapting himself to the band.
-Especially Malins stressed this out and emphasized the different backgrounds - working class and middle class - several times in his biography.
+Allegedly, Alan had huge problems adapting himself to the band.
+This is stressed particularly in one biography, and the different social backgrounds - working class and middle class - are emphasized.
 Of course, this makes a difference in British society, especially in the generation the four lads belong to.
-But in my opinion it is wrong to say that THIS was the problem.
-The real problems seemed to be a) that English men of this generation aren't able to talk about their feelings and thoughts in general and this group had communication problems in particular and b) that the others, especially Martin and Fletch, had known each other for a long time before Alan became a member.
+But in my opinion, it is wrong to say that THIS was the problem.
+The real problems seemed to be a) that English men of this generation aren't able to talk about their feelings and thoughts in general, and this group had communication problems in particular and b) that the others, especially Martin and Fletch, had known each other for a long time before Alan became a member.

-And it is definitely wrong to say Alan would be inadaptable.
-He is self-confident enough and has the talent of conforming himself to all situations, wherever and whenever, giving the impression of being every time everywhere part of the given picture and master of the situation.
-Have a look at the promotion shots of the bands Alan had been a member of before joining DM and then have a look at pictures of DM taken in 1982.
-You will find Alan looking serious, grown up, cool and even acceptably dressed on shots with Real To Real and The Hitmen but looking shy and as "cute" as his new band members in 1982 - and dressed up with the ugliest clothes you could find on this planet. ;) And there are enough videos from the early days seeing him joking around with the others.
-It's also known that he was very fond of David's parodies.
+It is also definitely wrong to say that Alan was not adaptable.
+He was self-confident enough, and had the knack of being able to adapt himself to every situation, wherever and whenever, giving the impression that he was part of the given picture and master of the situation, anytime, anywhere.
+Have a look at the promotion shots of the bands Alan had been a member of before joining DM, and then have a look at pictures of DM taken in 1982.
+You will find Alan looking serious, grown up, cool and even acceptably dressed on shots with Real To Real and The Hitmen, but looking as shy and as "cute" as his new band members in 1982 - and dressed in the ugliest clothes you could find on the planet. ;) And there are enough videos from the early days showing him joking around with the others.
+It's also known that he was very fond of Dave's parodies.

-Maybe there had been some teething troubles in the first half a year - as it happens to everyone who is new at a company / school / group - and he probably had (as he said himself) some problems "to integrate" himself "fully into what was (and still is) a very tight unit" (what is probably referring to the close friendship between Martin and Fletch) but I think it's exaggerated to suggest he had never been a real part of this band, something, some people do believe up to date.
+Maybe there had been some teething troubles in the first year - as happens to everyone who is new at a company / school / group - and he probably had (as he said himself) some problems "integrating" himself "fully into what was (and still is) a very tight unit" (which is probably referring to the close friendship between Martin and Fletch) but I think it's exaggerated to suggest he was never a real part of this band, something some people still believe today.

 A Broken Frame